analystsanjeet/key2log/README.md

-# Keybom - Advanced Keylogger Tool
+# key2log - Advanced Keylogger Tool

 ## Author
 Created by: Sanjeet Kalyan

 ## Description
-Keybom is an advanced keylogging tool written in Python that records keyboard inputs and provides detailed statistics about keystroke patterns.
+key2log is an advanced keylogging tool written in Python that records keyboard inputs and provides detailed statistics about keystroke patterns.
 The tool features comprehensive logging, real-time statistics tracking, and error handling capabilities.

 ## Features
 - Real-time keystroke logging with timestamps